 - First things first: What’s making you miserable?
-Is it the actual work, your boss or a coworker?
+Is it the actual work, your boss, or a coworker?
 Can anything be done to remedy it?
 If it’s your actual job, talk to your coworkers.
 More often than not, there’s an aspect of their responsibilities that they’re struggling to enjoy.

-- Swapping small responsibilities for one you’re more suited for will not only improve your mood but office productivity as well.
+- Swapping small responsibilities for the one you’re more suited for will not only improve your mood but office productivity as well.
 If you stop looking at your job as a chore and see it as an opportunity to work toward a purpose you’ll notice a huge difference in your daily outlook.

 Are you involved in office life?
 Do you even know your coworkers’ last names?
 Jobs aren’t unlike college and grade school.
-Making friends, or at least someone you can chat with, makes a huge difference.
+Making friends, or at least someone you can chat with makes a huge difference.
 Here are a few suggestions:

 - Suggest an office outing once a week.